sapieneptus/card_dealer/README.md

 ## Views
 There only needs to be one Xib for this app, which in a perfect would would contain first-in-class UI for a poker table.
-More likely, I'll have a barebones UI or maybe even purely textual.
-New Game / Deal Round can be handled via alert views and action sheets.
+More likely, I'll have a barebones UI like a tableview.
+New Game / Deal Round can be handled via UIAlertViews and UIButtons.

+Assuming the UITableView approach for layout, I'll probably also need a custom UITableViewCell to display the card info graphically.
+The standard cell only lends itself to primarily textual content, which would look pretty awful for a card game app.

 ## View Controllers
 Since there is only one view, we only need one VC.
-Since `Game` is a singleton, we don't need to maintain a reference.
 I imagine this class will be fairly barebones, as it more or less only has to pass events from the UI directly to the `Game` or its `Deck`, and reflect the results of those actions back in the UI.
 There's virtually no middle step/process between a UI action and a method call on the underlying model.